tonethar/IGME-230-GDD-2017-Fall/weekly/Week-14B-Notes.md

 ```
 (see demo 4)

 The problem with this?
 Firefox doesn't (yet) support getIntersectionList!
-So we need to do a workaround: see demo 5.
+So we need to do a workaround; see demo 5.

 ## Demos
 - [SVG 2 Demos](../other-files/SVG-2-Demos.zip)